Cabin Air Quality in Cars

 Cabin air quality is the measure of the quality of the air within a vehicle.
 Cabin air quality is not just about comfort, but also safety.

 Particles and carbon dioxide exposure are not regulated inside the vehicle cabin, even though they are at the tailpipe.
-This is despite the increasingly well understood link between particle exposure and respiratory and other health effects and the tendency of CO2 exposure to lead to cognitive impairment at elevated concentrations.

 Poor cabin air quality means drivers and passengers are being exposed to potentially dangerous levels of pollution.